Larisa21Pasa/BigBox---File-Management-Application/README.md

 • Upload, modify, and organize files efficiently.
 • Securely store and access data from multiple devices.

-!!
-This is a school project developed by a team of four members.
+!!!
+This is a team project developed during the 4th year of the Automatics and Computers program. !!!

 !!!
 My contribution to the project development includes both front-end and back-end components, specifically focusing on security aspects such as authorization and authentication using Spring Boot libraries.